rali717/myKeyboad/README.txt

-Simple keyboard for Arduino Boards with ATmega32U4 chips.
+Simple keyboard for Arduino Boards with ATmega32U4 chip.

 Configurable with the inbuild virtual serial port (USB).